The Drums of the Fore and Aft

-The "Fore and Aft" Regiment is the nickname of the fictional "The Fore and Fit Princess Hohenzollern-Sigmaringen-Anspach's Merther-Tydfilshire Own Royal Loyal Light Infantry, Regimental District 329A."
+"The Drums of the Fore and Aft" is a story by Rudyard Kipling.

-It is mentioned in "The Drums of the Fore and Aft" by Rudyard Kipling.
+The "Fore and Aft" Regiment is the nickname of the fictional "The Fore and Fit Princess Hohenzollern-Sigmaringen-Anspach's Merther-Tydfilshire Own Royal Loyal Light Infantry, Regimental District 329A." described in the story.

 "The Drums of the Fore and Aft"

 The story concerns an inexperienced Regular battalion on overseas service brigaded with a Highland Regiment and a Gurkha Regiment in Afghanistan.
 Unlike Kipling's other tales, it concerns the disgrace of a battle almost lost rather than the glory of a battle won.

 The main characters (the "Drums" of the title) are Jakin and Lew, a pair of delinquent drummer boys serving with the Regimental Band.
 Scrawny Jakin is an orphan, while fat-faced "Piggy" Lew is either a "line boy" (soldier's son) or a volunteer.
 They are always getting written up for swearing, drinking, smoking, and fighting (the latter charge just as often against all comers as between themselves) and are disliked by the other drummers.
 Despite their reputations, they manage to get sent on campaign by personally fast-talking the colonel.

 In Afghanistan, the unit has a terrible time adjusting to the climate and the rigors of campaign life.
 The men are also set on edge by the death of a private by sniper fire.
 On the day of the battle they take the center position between the Highlanders and the Ghurkhas.
 Their inexperience causes them to blunder and allows the enemy to close with them in hand-to-hand combat.
 They break and begin to retreat; the young officers of one company try to rally the men but are left behind to be slaughtered by the advancing Ghazi warriors.

 The boys, fortified with drink, try to rally the regiment by playing the tune "British Grenadiers" and marching back and forth before the enemy.
 Shamed and encouraged by the boys' bravery, they return to the attack.
 Before they can be reached, the boys are killed in the first volley of Afghan fire and are slain.
 The rallied and enraged troops rout the enemy and help win the battle, but are shunned by the rest of the Brigade for their earlier actions.